Comparison

 Kit wins when creator fit matters.
 Mailchimp wins when familiarity matters more.

-This comparison is really a choice between creator-led business alignment and mainstream small-business familiarity.
+This is a choice between creator-native workflow fit and a more familiar mainstream small-business default.

-Kit and Mailchimp often end up on the same shortlist for different reasons.
-One feels more creator-native.
-The other feels more widely familiar.
+Kit, formerly ConvertKit, and Mailchimp end up on the same shortlist for very different reasons.
+Kit feels more creator-native.
+Mailchimp feels more widely familiar.

-That means the real decision is not feature count.
-It is which business model and workflow style you want the tool to reinforce.
+That means the real decision is not raw feature count.
+It is whether you want the tool to reinforce creator monetization or a more generic small-business workflow.

 Quick Verdict